 To learn more about Gundry's approach and how to introduce a lectin-free diet, shop his best-selling book and cookbook below:

 What do you think about this new research?
 Are you willing to try a lectin-free diet?
-Or have you tried it already and improved your health?
-Let us know about your experience.
+Tell us about your experience.

 This post was originally published on June 26, 2017, and has since been updated.